 Questions about how to apply?
-Email us at TEF@triangle.org or visit www.triangleef.org/scholarships
+Email us at TEF@triangle.org or www.triangleef.org/scholarships

-DEADLINE TO APPLY IS FEBRUARY 15, 2019.
+DEADLINE TO APPLY IS MARCH 1, 2020

 WHILE YOU'RE OVER AT THE FOUNDATION BOOTH, SIGN UP FOR PRESIDENT'S MEN!
 IN EXCHANGE FOR YOUR GENEROSITY WE'LL GIVE YOU A LIMITED-EDITION T-SHIRT AND FREE CANDY!
 WHAT'S NOT TO LOVE?